wy33/William_Yang_Assignment5/README.md

 Each Edges object contains a vertex value and its connected vertices (vertex value and distance) that it is connected to.

 **Vertex (Embedded inside Graph class)**
 Vertex is a class used to represent the vertices of the graph.
-The
+Each Vertex object will contain a list of vertices that it is adjacent to it (vertices in list contain everything that the Vertex class)

 **Graph**